Skip to main content

 • Trying to get rid of negative thoughts and emotions by distraction or other indulgences

 If you are engaging in one of the above six coping styles to deal with stress, you are using a “control” strategy to manage your thoughts and emotions, which inadvertently adds more meaning to the context (Harris, 2008).
-You then, unfortunately, try to process the new insights you have created with the additional meaning by doubling down on control strategies.
-When control strategies are used excessively, they take away your time from pursuing other meaningful activities such as spending time with your family, or pursuing health goals, or meeting work obligations.
-This creates a sense of guilt which along with the mental and physical exhaustion created by control strategies becomes a harbinger of depression and anxiety for some people.
-Mindful acceptance and letting go are useful tools to manage unwanted, unpleasant, and painful thoughts and feelings that keep coming back despite problem-solving, changing your irrational thinking, or using one of the aforementioned control strategies.
+You then, unfortunately, try to process the new insights you have created with additional meaning by doubling down on control strategies.
+When control strategies are used excessively, they take away your time from pursuing other meaningful activities, such as spending time with your family, pursuing health goals, or meeting work obligations.
+This creates a sense of guilt, which, along with the mental and physical exhaustion created by control strategies, becomes a harbinger of depression and anxiety for some people.
+Mindful acceptance and letting go are helpful tools to manage unwanted, unpleasant, and painful thoughts and feelings that keep coming back despite problem-solving, changing your irrational thinking, or using one of the aforementioned control strategies.
 Acceptance doesn’t mean passive resignation or that you have accepted your fate.
-Acceptance breaks the vicious cycle of struggle and frees you to spend more time in activities that are more useful and meaningful to you.
+Acceptance breaks the vicious cycle of struggle and frees you to spend more time in useful and meaningful activities.
 It is not a one-time activity but an ongoing process.
 Here are the steps for mindful acceptance:

-2. Step back from your thoughts or emotions: Your mind is a great content generator and never stops telling you stories which then evoke certain emotions.
-Remember: you are not your emotion, and you don’t necessarily have to act on your thoughts.
-Tell yourself, “I notice that I am having a thought or feeling…” or “My mind is telling me to feel…or think…Thanks Mind.”
+2. Step back from your thoughts or emotions: Your mind is a great content generator and never stops telling stories that evoke certain emotions.
+Remember: you are not your emotion; you don’t necessarily have to act on your thoughts.
+Tell yourself, “I notice that I am having a thought or feeling…” or “My mind is telling me to feel…or think…Thanks, Mind.”
 Or, label your story, “Oh, yes, this is my old favorite, ‘I am a failure story.”
-The few extra words that you add before your thoughts and emotions help you create distance or separation between yourself and your thoughts and emotions, which then helps you not get fused with your private experiences.
-A caveat here is that for the "Thanks Mind" technique, the tone is playful rather than sarcastic as the latter can foster more conflict with your thoughts.
+The few extra words you add before your thoughts and emotions help you create distance or separation between yourself and your thoughts and emotions, which helps you not get fused with your private experiences.
+A caveat here is that for the "Thanks Mind" technique, the tone is playful rather than sarcastic, as the latter can foster more conflict with your thoughts.

-3. Treat your emotions and thoughts as temporary: Your mind is telling you a story and making you feel a certain way.
-A mindful way of experiencing thoughts and emotions as temporary is to imagine that you are on a beach and your thoughts and emotions, like the waves of the ocean, come and go while you dig your toes into the sand and allow these internal experiences to pass.
-Using the analogy of ocean waves, view thoughts, emotions, images or body sensations as discrete, short-lived events, akin to individual ocean waves that arise in awareness and then recede.
+3. Treat your emotions and thoughts as temporary: Your mind tells you a story and makes you feel a certain way.
+A mindful way of experiencing thoughts and emotions as temporary is to imagine that you are on a beach, and your thoughts and emotions, like the waves of the ocean, come and go.
+At the same time, you dig your toes into the sand and allow these internal experiences to pass.
+Using the analogy of ocean waves, view thoughts, emotions, images, or body sensations as discrete, short-lived events akin to individual ocean waves that arise in awareness and then recede.
 And when they are gone, they are gone, at least for that moment (Kabat-Zinn, 2013).

 4. Let go of your emotions and thoughts: What is not in your control can be let go.
 How do you know what to let go?
-Ask yourself this simple question, “Does this help me live my live according to my core values and be the person I want to be?”
-If the answer is no, then you have the permission to let go of that thought or emotion.
-A helpful exercise to promote letting go is the ‘Floating Leaves on a Moving Stream’ visualization (Hayes & Smith, 2005).
-In this visualization, you close your eyes and imagine that you are sitting beside a beautiful slow-moving stream flowing downhill.
-Once in a while, a big leaf drops into the steam and floats away down the stream and you are watching the leaves float by.
+Ask yourself, “Does this help me live my life according to my core values and be the person I want to be?”
+You can let go of that thought or emotion if the answer is no. A helpful exercise to promote letting go is the ‘Floating Leaves on a Moving Stream’ visualization (Hayes & Smith, 2005).
+In this visualization, you close your eyes and imagine sitting beside a beautiful, slow-moving stream flowing downhill.
+Once in a while, a big leaf drops into the steam and floats away down the stream, and you are watching the leaves float by.
 After bringing awareness to your thought or emotion, imagine that thought or emotion is written on a leaf and let it float away.
 Continue this exercise for at least five minutes.
-Letting go can be immensely liberating experience as it breaks the cycle of suffering due to the default control agenda your mind has been using to manage stress.
+Letting go can be an immensely liberating experience as it breaks the cycle of suffering due to the default control agenda your mind has been using to manage stress.

 • I spent too much time worrying about…